opticspy/lightpipes/docs/_sources/introduction.rst.txt

 Introduction.
 *************

-LightPipes for Python is a set of functions written in C++ available to Python.It is designed to model coherent optical devices when the diffraction is essential.The toolbox consists of a number of functions.
+LightPipes for Python is a set of functions written in Python.
+It is designed to model coherent optical devices when the diffraction is essential.The toolbox consists of a number of functions.
 Each function represents an optical element or a step in the light propagation.
 There are apertures, intensity filters, beam-splitters, lenses and models of free space diffraction in LightPipes.
 There are also more advanced tools for manipulating the phase and amplitude of the light.
 The program operates on a large data structure, containing square two-dimensional arrays